 The Self-employment Income Support Scheme (SEISS) provides financial assistance to self-employed people who have lost income due to coronavirus.

-The scheme is now closed for the first and second grant.
+The scheme is now closed for the first, second and third grant.

 A number of updates have been made to the scheme guidance:

 - New guidance has been published if you have been overpaid, made a claim in error and were not eligible for the grant or would like to make a voluntary repayment.

 - Guidance on how HMRC works out trading profits and non-trading income has been updated to include that losses are not included in your non-trading calculation.

 - Guidance on how different circumstances affect the scheme has been updated to include what supporting evidence you may be asked for if having a new child affected the trading profits you reported for the tax year 2018 to 2019.